Sunday, March 18, 2012

 In 1801, the men of Charlotte petitioned to establish a Masonic lodge, and Medad became its first master.
 Freemasonry had become popular in America during the 18th century, and a chapter was started in nearby Burlington in 1795.
 The 1801 petition named him as “Brother Medad Lyman,” so he had likely been involved with the Burlington lodge as well.

-Since Medad died suddenly in the prime of life, he didn't leave a will, and his probate file was thick (the file is mistakenly mixed in with another man named Medad Lyman who died in 1802).
+Since Medad died so suddenly, he didn’t leave a will, and his probate file was thick (the file is mistakenly mixed in with another man named Medad Lyman who died in 1802).
 His widow Olive was appointed administrator along with two other men.
 The inventory of his property taken on April 2, 1813 showed the value of his real and personal estate at $1,879.80, but after paying off his debts, the amount shrank to just $366.75.
 This was divided among Olive and the three surviving daughters of Medad; the process took over five years to settle.

 Tally of the value of Medad's estate.